Best air fryer 2023: quick and healthy cooking tested by experts

 The Instant Pot Pro Crisp beat its predecessor to go straight in at #1 in our picks of the best Instant Pots.
 It truly does it all, with 11 different functions.
 Unlike some other Instant Pots, this appliance has a single lid for every function, halving the space you need for storage and making this appliance incredibly easy to use.

-It certainly impressed home economics expert Helen McCue, who found that this Instant Pot helped to create one of the best macaroni cheeses she's ever cooked.
-Even better, it did it all in one pot, hugely cutting down on cleaning afterwards.
+It certainly impressed home economics expert Helen McCue.
+She was particularly pleased with the air fryer mode, which crisped perfect rashers of bacon in just seven minutes.
+She also found that this Instant Pot helped to create one of the best mac 'n' cheeses she ever cooked.
+Even better, the different functions meant she could do it all in one pot, hugely cutting down on cleaning afterwards.

 Helen's full Instant Pot Duo Crisp with Ultimate Lid review has all the detail.